richardanaya/hyperpixel/README.md

 # hyperpixel

-extremely fast pixel framebuffer using webgl via ThreeJS
+An extremely fast pixel framebuffer using webgl via ThreeJS

 see the demo [here](https://richardanaya.github.com/hyperpixel)